-Australian musician, composer and TV personality John Foreman returned in 2017 to the highly coveted role of Creative Director with the Australia Day Council of New South Wales.
+Australian musician, composer and TV personality John Foreman returned in 2018 to the highly coveted role of Creative Director with the Australia Day Council of NSW.

 From a prominent musical background, with accolades such as the famous Olympic “Flame” song for the Sydney 2000 Olympic Opening Ceremony, John has moved into television and event production and achieved record-breaking success.